Army Emergency Relief Scholarship Update

 Major General James Ursano retired from active duty in 1976 and then served for 10 years as the Director of Army Emergency Relief.
 When he passed away in 1996, the AER Scholarship for Dependent Children was renamed the MG James Ursano Scholarship Fund, in honor of the General’s life and service to Soldiers and their families.

 You can find these and other scholarship opportunities by using College Recon’s exclusive Scholarship Finder.
-Also, our School Finder will help you find GI Bill approved programs and Yellow Ribbon schools.
+Also, our School Finder will help you find GI Bill approved programs, Yellow Ribbon schools, as well as other military friendly colleges.
 So, finding your next program just got that much easier!

 (Image courtesy of the U.S. Army)

 Find Scholarships for military, veterans and their families

 - Scholarships for Military & Veteran Dependents

 - States Offering Free College to Veterans and Dependents